Skip to main content

 Use date-based filters in Productive to efficiently find data by selecting predefined periods or custom date ranges.

-When searching for data in Productive, you can apply various date-based filters to help you quickly find what you need.
+When searching for data in Productive, you can apply various date-based filters to quickly find relevant information.

-These filters allow you to narrow down your search to specific time-based events such as:
+These filters help you focus on specific time-based fields such as:

 • Date Created